tversteeg/registers.nvim/README.md

 - Now type the `Name` of the register item you want to select, as listed in the output of `:reg`.
 - Now perform the desired action (usually either yanking, <kbd>y</kbd>, or pasting, <kbd>p</kbd>)

-### Using `registers.nvim` is definitely more aesthetically pleasing and probably makes registers easier for beginners to understand—but is it actually better for experienced neovim users, too?
+### Using `registers.nvim` is definitely more aesthetically pleasing and probably makes registers easier for beginners to understand—but is it actually better for experienced Neovim users, too?

 [Well, users say ;)](https://github.com/tversteeg/registers.nvim/issues/102#issuecomment-1870503908)…